 - a dual-energy x-ray absorptiometry (DEXA) scanner – to provide measurements of tissue composition.
 Bangor University’s was the first UK Sports Science School to install a DEXA and use it for research;

-- a motion analysis laboratory – equipped with a state-of–the-art 12 camera passive marker system to analyse whole body movement, and an active marker system to allow for analysis of smaller, part body movements;
+- a motion analysis laboratory – equipped with a 12 camera passive marker system to analyse whole body movement, and an active marker system to allow for analysis of smaller, part body movements;

 - psychology testing laboratories including a driving simulation and observation/interview suite;

 Bangor offers a unique environment – a reputable academic institution located between Snowdonia and the sea – one of the prime university locations in Britain for pursuing sport and a range of outdoor activities, voted 'one of best locations in the world' to visit by Lonely Planet.
 In addition, the University:

 - has a caring and supportive approach with one of the largest Peer Guiding schemes in the UK;

 - offers a wide range of clubs and societies that allow you to become actively involved in sports and activities away from your academic studies;